I wanted to put together a list of jobs for pregnant women to help those looking for extra work.

 11. Graphic Designer

-Graphic design is a skill that is constantly sought-out and more and more graphic designers are either freelancing or working remotely.
+Graphic design is a skill that is constantly sought after, and more and more graphic designers are either freelancing or working remotely.

 This is not just a side hustle that’ll bring you extra money on the side too.